AcademySoftwareFoundation/openexr/docs/MultiViewOpenEXR.rst

 ..
   SPDX-License-Identifier: BSD-3-Clause
-  Copyright (c) Contributors to the OpenEXR Project.
+  Copyright Contributors to the OpenEXR Project.

 Storing Multi-View Images in OpenEXR Files
 ##########################################